AlibabaCloudDocs/cdn/intl.en-US/Pricing/Usage and bills/Query details about resource plans.md

 # Query details about resource plans

-If you have purchased an Alibaba Cloud Content Delivery Network \(CDN\) resource plan, you can query the details of the resource plan.
+If you have purchased an Alibaba Cloud Content Delivery Network \(CDN\) resource plan, you can query the details about the resource plan.
 Usage details help you make informed business decisions.
 This topic describes how to query details about resource plans.

 ## Prerequisites